 Thyroid Cancer Screening in Cowden Syndrome Patients

 Cowden syndrome is a rare autosomal dominant condition caused by a mutation in the PTEN tumor suppressor gene which leads to the development of a number of tumors.
 Patients with this condition also have an increased risk of developing thyroid cancer compared with the general population.
-The Genomics Institute, led by Charis Eng, MD, PhD, and the Endocrine Surgery Department have embarked on a collaborative effort to provide patients with Cowden syndrome comprehensive care while at Cleveland Clinic.
+Cleveland Clinic's Genomics Institute, led by Charis Eng, MD, PhD, and the Endocrine Surgery Department have embarked on a collaborative effort to provide patients with Cowden syndrome comprehensive care while at Cleveland Clinic.

 Patients identified in the Genomics Institute as having Cowden syndrome are referred to Endocrine Surgery for screening thyroid ultrasounds in an effort to identify those patients with thyroid cancer as early as possible.
 Conversely, patients being evaluated for thyroid disease in our clinic are taken through a questionnaire designed to identify patients who might have undiagnosed Cowden syndrome, after which patients with any suspicion for this are offered a referral to the Genomics Institute for genetic screening.